What you'll have at the end

 Where to get help

 Email support@bitcoiners.ae with the output of docker compose logs --tail 100 and a short description of what you tried.
-Once the open-source mirror lands on GitHub, a public issue tracker takes over for Free-tier support; Pro tier gets 24-hour email response either way.
+Free-tier issues are also welcome on the public GitHub issue tracker; Pro tier gets 24-hour email response either way.

 The full Bitcoin community is on @bitcoinersae on Telegram — drop questions there too.
 UAE Bitcoiners help each other.